-The property market is entering a period of transformative change in 2025.
+The property market is entering a period of transformative change, so what can we expect the property trends 2025 to be?
 Driven by sustainability mandates, technological advancements, and evolving space requirements, investors, developers, landlords, and occupiers must adapt.
 To stay ahead in this dynamic environment, understanding the emerging trends will be key.
-Read more from our Heads of Division on how we can help you with your property needs in the year ahead.
+Our Heads of Division offer their thoughts on the year ahead.

 ESG and sustainability will continue to play a vital role

-Looking to the year ahead, despite slower than expected interest rate cuts predicted, mortgage rates are expected to decrease, with several lenders starting the new year by competing to cut rates, which will be welcome news for borrowers.
+Despite slower than expected interest rate cuts predicted, mortgage rates are expected to decrease.
+Several lenders started the new year by competing to cut rates, which will be welcome news for borrowers.
 In turn, Zoopla is expecting house prices to increase by 2.5% over 2025 with sales completions expected to rise to 1.5 million.

 Across the commercial property sector, and particularly offices, ESG and sustainability will continue to play a vital role when attracting tenants and investors.
-Corporate office tenants now expect the space they occupy to hold a minimum EPC rating of B, and properties falling short may suffer periods of vacancy and obsolescence.
-Office owners can mitigate this risk by ensuring they have a business plan in place to improve their property’s EPC rating and potentially investigate a change of use of more secondary office buildings.
+Corporate office tenants now expect the space they occupy to hold a minimum EPC rating of B. Properties falling short may suffer periods of vacancy and obsolescence.
+Office owners can mitigate this risk by ensuring they have a business plan in place to improve their property’s EPC rating.
+In addition, potentially investigating a change of use of more secondary office buildings.

-Our valuation team is made up of 32 experienced registered valuers located nationwide, meaning we can provide property valuation advice across the UK.
-We provide valuations for a range of purposes including loan security, accounting, probate, and tax purposes, as well as for property purchases and disposals.
-The AR team are always happy to have a conversation to see how we can help so please get in touch for a friendly chat.
+Our team of 32 experienced valuers provides property valuation advice nationwide across the UK.
+We provide valuations for a range of purposes, including loan security, accounting, probate, and tax purposes, as well as for property purchases and disposals.
+The AR team are always happy to have a conversation to see how we can help, so please get in touch for a friendly chat.

 Michelle Campbell, Head of Valuations.